Tuesday, November 5, 2024

 https://www.youtube.com/live/fwiYM-yZcsQ?si=PP3H83wWwWVKnih8

-Parents are Dorothy Greenberg Marks and Richard Leo Marks, of Buffalo, NY.
+Parents are Dorothy Greenberg Marks and Richard Leo Marks, of Buffalo, NY., who were married in 1947.

 Link to Family Tree https://www.geni.com/share?t=6000000082553671440